Landry Jones: Dallas Renegades

 On August 15, 2019, Jones signed with the XFL, which was scheduled to begin play in 2020.
 He was the first player to sign with the league.
 The Steelers called the XFL office to ask about signing Jones after starting quarterback Ben Roethlisberger suffered a season-ending injury on September 15, 2019, but the XFL blocked them.
 On October 15, 2019, the XFL allocated Jones to the Dallas Renegades, reuniting him with his college coach Bob Stoops.
 Jones suffered a knee injury on January 7, 2020, during a training camp and was expected to miss 4–6 weeks.
-Jones returned in week 2 of the 2020 XFL season and passed for 305 yards in a 25-18 victory over the Los Angeles Wildcats.
-On February 22, Jones completed 30 of 41 passes for 274 yards, three touchdowns and two interceptions leading Dallas to a 24-12 win over the Seattle Dragons.
+Jones returned in week 2 of the 2020 XFL season and passed for 305 yards in a 25–18 victory over the Los Angeles Wildcats.
+On February 22, Jones completed 30 of 41 passes for 274 yards, three touchdowns and two interceptions leading Dallas to a 24–12 win over the Seattle Sea Dragons.
 He had his contract terminated when the league suspended operations on April 10, 2020 and opted not to return when the league returned in 2023.